shikokuchuo/nanonext/README.md

 - WebSocket
 - TLS (over TCP and WebSocket)

-Development of the TLS implementation was supported by an [R Consortium ISC grant (2023)](https://www.r-consortium.org/all-projects/awarded-projects/2023-group-1).
+Development of the TLS implementation was generously supported by an [R Consortium ISC grant (2023)](https://www.r-consortium.org/all-projects/awarded-projects/2023-group-1).

 Web utilities: